India Walton, Buffalo's Black Socialist Mayor to Be, Is About to Make History - Walton, a longtime community organizer, won a stunning primary victory over the Democratic incumbent in Buffalo, New York where she’s poised to usher in a new era of municip

 In Tuesday’s election, nurse, community organizer and democratic socialist India Walton pulled off a stunning upset in Buffalo, New York’s Democratic mayoral primary over four-time incumbent Byron Brown.

-If she wins the general election in the deep-blue city (as expected), Walton will serve as the first openly socialist mayor of an American city since Bernie Sanders’ tenure as mayor of Burlington, Vermont in the 1980s and the first socialist to govern a large American city since 1960, when Milwaukee mayor Frank Zeidler left office.
+If she wins the general election in the deep-blue city (as expected), Walton will become the first openly socialist mayor elected to lead an American city since Bernie Sanders in Burlington, Vermont in the 1980s and the first socialist to govern a large American city since 1960, when Milwaukee mayor Frank Zeidler left office.
 Walton will make history in two other ways as well: she’ll be the first woman and the second African American to lead the city of Buffalo.

 Though the result didn’t become official until Wednesday, Walton’s supporters were already celebrating her victory on Tuesday night at the Poize Restaurant & Lounge in Buffalo, greeting her with chants of “Madam Mayor, Madam Mayor!” despite Brown’s refusal to concede.